OpenID Connect 1.0

 otp User used TOTP to login Have Browser

-hwk User used a hardware key to login Have Browser
+hwk User used a hardware proof-of-possession key to login Have Browser

 sms User used Duo to login Have External